Modeling Bank Deposits

 Bank deposits are modeled in order to predict deposit cash balances in the future.
 There are several ways to do this, differing in accuracy and complexity.

-One simple approach to modeling balances is to model the total balances as a simple time series.
+One approach to modeling balances is to just model the total balances as a time series.
 A simple way to do this is to fit the data to a geometric brownian motion by setting a drift and a volatility.

 Modeling Accounts

-A more complex and accurate measure would be to measure individual deposit accounts.
+A more complex and accurate measure would be to model individual deposit accounts.
 There are some complexities here.
-You need to model how often an account opens, the balances over time of an account, and how often an account closes.
+You need to model how often an account opens, the balances over time, and how often an account closes.
 In effect, this becomes three separate models.

-• Modeling Balances : An account balance is a dollar amount that varies over time. to simplify the modeling, it is common to separate modeling the account balances from the account closures.
+• Modeling Balances : An account balance is a dollar amount that varies over time.
+Ro simplify the modeling, it is common to separate modeling the account balances from the account closures.